potassco/clinguin/README.md

 The next thing to do is to invoke the GUI, by changing a line in the class `client.application.client_base.ClientBase`.
 This line is the creation of the `TkinterGui()` object, so the line: `self.gui_generator = TkinterGui(self)`, with ones own fancy gui, like `self.gui_generator = FancyGui()`.

+## Other examples:

+### Elevator:

+Is located in: `examples/elevator` - can be executed by:

+`$ clinguin client-server --custom-server-classes='./examples/elevator' --solver=TemporalBackend --source-files=examples/elevator/encoding.lp --widget-files=examples/elevator/widgets.lp`